Thulium-Drake/ansible-role-k8s/README.md

 * Multiple control_planes with (or without) workers
 * Single control_plane with workers
+* Remapping public repositories to private mirrors (NOTE: authentication is currently not supported)

 Missing features:

-* Configuring private repositories beyond initial kubeadm setup
 * Removing nodes

 ## Setup